INTRODUCING THE CROSSCULT LIVING LAB

 Overall our Living Lab is meant to serve as a unified framework that captures user insights, integrates them – through co-design - in the continuous improvement of our technologies, and eventually places history reflection in the spotlight of cultural experiences.

 PROFILE OF THE MONTH

-Alan Dix is a professor at Birmingham University and researcher at Talis Ltd. and works on most things that connect people and computers.
+Alan Dix is a professor at the HCI Centre in the University of Birmingham and works on most things that connect people and computers.
 However, he started off as mathematician and this is still his academic first love!

-Prof. Dix is a member of the Innovation & Business Advisory Board (IBAB) of CrossCult Project, and has just joint because “I’ve been fascinated by your data oriented approach which I think it is really important and has it’s interesting side to it...”.
-He was fascinated by the “way you think someone would engage with the platform… some more than others and yes I think you have a strong vision in terms of the way the platform will actually enable people to engage with, not the data but the history, the data that represents”.
+Prof. Dix is a member of the Innovation & Business Advisory Board (IBAB) of CrossCult Project, and has just joined because “I'm fascinated by your data oriented approach, which is important both as a flexible way to build individual applications, but also for its potential to create links between different museums and centres of heritage”.
+He was also excited by the development of the platform: "you have a strong vision in terms of the way the platform will enable people to engage with, not just the data, but the history that the data represents”.

-Regaridng the implementation of Living Lab, Prof. Dix explained “how you make those things available to people, if it can be easily put together and it is robust enough, it is scalable … then having that option, to create other experiences and maybe, from a technology point of view, it is more user oriented.”
+Regarding the implementation of Living Lab, Prof. Dix explained “if you can make these things available to people, if it can be easily put together, if it is robust enough and scalable … then there is a real potential for the technology to create user experiences that transform cultural heritage.”

 WE ARE CURRENTLY READING